Programs & Workshops

 WW provides science-based tools through nutrition education, social support, and healthy lifestyle habits like physical activity and stress management.
 WW delivers programming in two ways to fit your lifestyle:

-- OPTION 1 — Digital Only (e-Tools): an easy-to-use app and website to track your food, movement, and weight goals; barcode scanner, restaurant items, and over 5,000 recipes; and expert chat available 24/7.
+- Core — Digital Only (e-Tools): an easy-to-use app and website to track your food, movement, and weight goals; barcode scanner, restaurant items, and over 5,000 recipes; and expert chat available 24/7.

-- OPTION 2 — Workshops + Digital: offers access to workshops in the community (check WW Studio locations) and online, with guidance from a trained WW Coach and motivation from members who are on the same path.
+- Premium — Workshops + Digital: offers access to workshops in the community (check WW Studio locations) and online, with guidance from a trained WW Coach and motivation from members who are on the same path.
 Additionally, this option provides access to all the digital tools.

 Attend a Private Virtual Workshop Exclusively for You and Your IU Colleagues